 To most people in developed countries, malaria seems like a relic of the past.
 After all, transmission of the disease was eliminated in the U.S. more than 60 years ago.
 However, the deadly, mosquito-borne disease is still a global scourge.

 Nearly half of the world’s population — more than 3 billion people — is at risk of contracting malaria.
 Each year, there are around 200 million cases, and about half a million malaria sufferers die.
-Children younger than 5 are most likely to catch the disease and to die.
+Children younger than 5 accounted for 61 percent of malaria deaths in 2017.
+They are most likely to catch the disease and to die.

 Now that people know how to prevent, diagnose, and cure malaria, progress is being made against the disease.
 Effective insecticide-treated bed nets, spraying insecticides, antimalarial medications, and quick diagnoses and treatments make a big difference.
 Globally, malaria mortality rates have dropped by 60 percent since 2000.